Did you know that Amazon work-from-home jobs go beyond customer support?

 Divisions like Amazon Care and Amazon Web Services (AWS) have these positions.
 You will be working facing customers, so you have to be knowledgeable about Amazon products and services.

-Because Amazon is an online company through and through (unlike Target and Walmart whose companies began with their brick-and-mortar stores then adapted their online stores), the IT divisions like software/hardware development, data science, Internet-of-Things (IoT), and many others are some of the MOST important teams of Amazon.
+Because Amazon is an online company through and through, the IT divisions like software/hardware development, data science, Internet-of-Things (IoT), and many others are some of the MOST important teams of Amazon.

 They are the ones who ensure the stores are always up and running, safe for payment, safe from hackers, and continuously upgrading to accommodate new technologies.

 There are VERY FEW work-from-home positions in fulfillment and operations management, since these divisions are the ones responsible for bringing products in and out of Amazon’s warehouses.
 These employees have to be physically on site.

 But if you’re lucky, you’d be able to find positions (check right before peak shopping dates).